Posted By Visit Mesa Team

 Just around the corner, guests can learn all about what makes Arizona BBQ different from the rest at Jalapeno Bucks.
 This roadside restaurant fashioned out of a container-ship is nestled in the middle of one of Arizona’s oldest orange groves dating back to 1915.

-At Superstition Farm, ice cream is the central focus where guests can belly up to the Moo Bar and get milk in dozens of flavors and taste their signature Udder Delights ice cream – all while learning about this multi-generation family farmstead.
+At Superstition Farm, ice cream is the central focus where guests can belly up to the Moo Bar and get milk in dozens of flavors and taste their signature Udder Delights ice cream.
+Also stop into their country store.

 Or, look to the future at True Garden Urban Farm where bio-diverse produce is being grown on less land and using less water that most factory farming.
 This ‘living produce’ is starting to appear on menus across the Valley and tours here illustrate to visitors how they can grow rich-tasting produce using no soil.

 In the Town of Queen Creek, it is education-plus-experience that makes their ‘agritainment’ stops memorable.

 An assortment of salivating, epicurean activities can be enjoyed including pasta and pizza making classes with ancient grains at Hayden Flour Mills at Sossaman Farm, watching the cold-pressing of fresh olives and tasting early harvest and late harvest EVOO at the Queen Creek Olive Mill, or foraging for the freshest produce with the farmer at Schnepf Farms.